 There were many other additions and improvements to the school during the Cruikshank years, including the purchase of faculty houses, construction of a then state-of-the-art science center in 1960, a language lab, the “new gym,” and the interior rehabilitation of several of the main buildings.

 The boys universally regarded Edith Cruikshank as a gracious, maternal figure.
 She was known for her tea and cinnamon toast gatherings in the Headmaster’s quarters, and appreciated particularly for her special efforts to study the photo and file of each new boy before he arrived on campus in the fall, so she would know every student’s name and something about their background.
 Her kindliness may have been most appreciated by the youngest members of the community, the eighth graders, until the level was phased out in 1958.
 As with all headmasters’ wives, Mrs. Cruikshank’s job included hosting visiting parents, dignitaries, and athletic teams, and accompanying her husband on frequent school-related travels.

 The War Years

 World War II had a profound impact on campus life.
 Many of the school’s staff members were called away for wartime work, requiring students to take over much of the daily care of the school.
-Monitors supervised student KP duty, students waited on dining tables, mowed the campus grounds, harvested fruit at local farms for the kitchen, and cleaned public spaces, including classrooms, halls, and stairs.
+Monitors supervised student KP duty, students waited on dining tables, mowed the campus grounds, harvested fruit at local farms for the kitchen, and cleaned public spaces, including classrooms and hallways.
 In fact, so much work was done by students that tuition was lowered from $1,450 to $1,250.

 Many faculty members also left Taft temporarily to join the war effort.
-Cruikshank felt strongly that Taft students should finish their secondary education before entering the military.
-To that end, an accelerated graduation program was instituted in 1943, in which rising seniors could study through the summer and graduate in February.
+Cruikshank felt strongly that Taft students should finish their secondary education before joining the war effort.
+To that end, an accelerated graduation program was instituted in 1943, through which rising seniors studied through the summer to graduate in February.

 Change Agent: John Cushing Esty, 1963–1972